Statistics at a Glance

 Keeping track of new cases, deaths, and survival over time (trends) can help scientists understand whether progress is being made and where additional research is needed to address challenges, such as improving screening or finding better treatments.

-Using statistical models for analysis, rates for new acute lymphocytic leukemia cases have been rising on average 0.6% each year over the last 10 years.
-Death rates have been falling on average 1.0% each year over 2006-2015.
-5-year survival trends are shown below.
+Using statistical models for analysis, age-adjusted rates for new acute lymphocytic leukemia cases have been rising on average 0.8% each year over 2010–2019.
+Age-adjusted death rates have not changed significantly over 2011–2020.
+5-year relative survival trends are shown below.